janhove/janhove.github.io/_posts/2020-06-12-stats-course.md

 category: [Teaching]
 ---

-Last semester I taught a class for Phd students and collaborators that focused on how the output of regression models is to be interpreted.
+Last semester I taught a class for PhD students and collaborators that focused on how the output of regression models is to be interpreted.
 Most participants had at least some experience with fitting regression models, but I had noticed that they were often unsure about the precise _statistical_